imagej/imagej.github.io/_pages/plugins/mamut/getting-started.md

 <img src="/media/plugins/mamut/bdv-mamut-trackschemespotnames.png" width="500"/>

-## Semi-automated tracking in MaMuT.
+## Semi-automated tracking in MaMuT

 MaMuT does not ship fully automatic detection and particle-linking algorithms.
 It was build as a tool for the manual annotation and inspection of large movies.
 Typically, you would use MaMuT just after the acquisition and image registration process, to check whether the data you acquired is usable, and quickly generate an annotation that will fuel your first scientific conclusions.
 Nonetheless, manual annotation can be very cumbersome.
 The semi-automatic tracking can alleviate this a bit.